PierreLescanne/CanonicalExpression/README.md

 2. CanonicalExpression.hs contains several functions for binary trees, restricted growth strings and canonical expressions
 3. MainCanonicalExpression.hs contains utilities for building programs running in background

+This repository contains three files of data computed with thos programs
+1. RatioIntuitionisticVsTautology.txt
+2. RatioSimple.txt the ratio of simple intuitionistic theorems over all the cancnical expressions
+3. RatioNotNonCLassSimpl.txt: the ratio of simpl intuitionistc theorms over non classicla not simple tautologies